Tulsa’s College Hill Presbyterian Church gives Black Lives Matter mural a home in its parking lot

 If the action by College Hill Presbyterian Church and the other churches says anything, it’s that “it makes us recognize that it is the white community that needs to do the work of challenging the status quo,” Freeman said.
 “We are responsible not only for being an ally, but for doing our own internal work as individuals and white congregations that have been silent and fairly complicit over the decades.
 We are trying to make amends for that.”

 College Hill Presbyterian Church has a long history of members putting their faith into action.
 During World War II, the church housed Japanese-American students who otherwise would have been forced into internment camps.
-During the Vietnam War, the church sheltered a Vietnamese family.
+During the Vietnam war, the church sheltered a Vietnamese family.
 In a twist of social justice, the houses that were used to accommodate those people being protected were torn down years ago.
-That plot of land is now the parking lot where the Black Lives Matter mural was painted.
+That plot of land is now the parking lot where the Black Lives Matter mural was painted last week.

 On the day last week following a press conference featuring pastors of churches sporting the new murals, Freeman received two telephone calls.
 The first was from an elderly Black man “who was very moved when he saw that on the news.
 He told me, ‘I just need to call that pastor tomorrow.’
 He is a lifelong Tulsan, and we had a wonderful visit.
 He said it surprised him to know a white church would do this.”

 An hour later, an elderly white man called Freeman to make sure the pastor had read the Black Lives Matter web page.
 They are an anti-American and communist organization, the man told Freeman.
 “I challenged him in a nice way,” Freeman said.
 “I said, ‘I doubt they’d say they are un-American.'”